ad-si/lamda/readme.md

     No useless whitespace, no animations, and no other pointless baggage.

 - **Innovative** -
-    Rethinks several UI and UX patterns which we've taken for granted.
+    Rethinks several UI and UX patterns which we've been taking for granted.
     (E.g. how a calendar is supposed to look like)